 Who appears in the share list

-- If someone is missing a required permission, they will not appear in the share list.
+- If a user is missing a required permission, they will not appear in the share list.

 Sharing with roles

-You can share a report with a role, such as HR Admin or Finance, instead of with individual people.
-Role-based sharing is dynamic: if someone is added to that role later, they automatically get access to the report.
+You can share a report with all members of a role, such as HR Admin or Finance, instead of with individual users.
+Role-based sharing is dynamic: if a user is added to that role later, they automatically get access to the report.

 Everyone sees only their own data

-Sharing a report does not override data scope.
-Even when two people open the same report, each person sees only the data within their own scope, such as their country, entity, or department.
-This means the same report can show different rows to different people.
+Sharing a report does not override a user's information access level.
+Even when two users open the same report, each user sees only the data within their own information access level, such as their country, entity, or department.
+This means the same report can show different rows to different users.

 Sharing results outside Remote